Interesting research but this is about cancers in general, isn’t skin cancer different?

 We don’t wish to bring alarm.
-Most skin cancers are eminently treatable and well understood, as we see in the video, new research could help further.
+Most skin cancers are eminently treatable and well understood, as we see in the video, new research could help further, research into diagnosis already has.
 There are still a few key aspects we should all accept:

 - Skin cancer is increasing significantly.
 A holiday boom in recent decades increased sun exposure, tanning beds don’t help and we live longer.

 - This increase is seen across the board.
 In the UK, over 100,000 new cases of non melanoma skin cancer are diagnosed each year.

 - Most relevant medical bodies now recommend annual skin checks for all patients, particularly for people over 40 years of age.

 - As in the graphic below, a driver for these checks is the increase in the most serious form of skin cancer, malignant melanoma.

 Unlike other conditions, such as bowel cancer, there is no national screening program for skin cancer, even though catching skin cancers early allows for wider ranging and more effective treatment.